What can't I eat when pregnant?

 All meat and poultry, including steaks, roast meat, sausages and burgers, should be cooked until there is no trace of pink or any blood.

 Cured or fermented meats, like parma ham and salami, are uncooked and may contain parasites that may cause toxoplasmosis, leading to miscarriage, stillbirth or birth defects.
-If you want to eat these foods, check on the label to see if they need to be cooked, as this lowers the risk.
-Freezing these meats at home for four days before eating may also lower the risk of contamination.
+If you want to eat these foods, check the label to see if they need to be cooked, as this lowers the risk.
+Freezing these meats at home for four days before eating may also lower the risk of contamination

 All types of pâté need to be avoided during pregnancy.
 This is because liver pâtés and other liver products provide too much vitamin A, which can harm your baby’s development.
 Furthermore, fish and vegetable pâtés may contain listeria.